It may not feel like it outside, but according to my calendar, winter is officially here... and that means Christmas is just around the corner.

 The inspiration comes from a toasted marshmallow latte they make at one of the fancy coffee places near my office during the colder months, which I am terribly in love with.

 I only indulge once in a while, though, because making it a regular habit would land me in the poorhouse (or maybe the fat farm).

 I don't normally care all that much for overly sweet coffee drinks, but there's something about the burnt sugar notes of the toasted marshmallow that keeps it from being downright cloying, especially since I skip the swirl of toasted marshmallow whipped cream they normally add.

 Thankfully (or maybe not so thankfully, as far as my waistline is concerned), I recently discovered that toasted marshmallow syrup is actually pretty easy to make at home, and also doubles a good excuse to bust out the kitchen torch and play pyromaniac for a few minutes.

-Not suprisingly, it’s as simple as melt whole toasted marshmallows into a basic simple syrup.
+This will probably seem completely obvious, but it's literally as simple as melting whole toasted marshmallows into a basic simple syrup.

 Once all the burnt bits are strained out, the end result is this beautiful amber-coloured syrup that tasted and smells just like the real deal... sweet and slightly smoky and skating just along the edge of burnt.

 It's the perfect pairing for this month's featured Lavazza coffee, Gran Selezione, a robust blend of Rainforest Alliance Certified coffee beans with rich, chocolatey notes.